BlueBrain/BlueGraph/README.rst

   conda activate <your_environment>

 The same holds for the Neo4j backend: in order to use it, the database should be installed and started (please, see `Neo4j installation instructions <https://neo4j.com/docs/operations-manual/current/installation/>`_).
 Typically, the Neo4j-based interfaces provided by BlueGraph require the database uri (the bolt port), username and password to be provided.
+In addition, BlueGraph uses the Neo4j Graph Data Science (GDS) library, which should be installed separately for the database on which you would like to run the analytics (see `installation instructions <https://neo4j.com/docs/graph-data-science/current/installation/>`_).

 Installing BlueGraph